A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Morphological Fits

 Table \ref{table:Leo6_param} shows the values and uncertainties of the stellar density profile and isochrone parameters obtained from \texttt{ugali}.
-The estimates of parameters are obtained from the median of the marginalized posteriors, while the 1$\sigma$ uncertainties are obtained using the 16th and 84th percentiles. \CYTone{ We find that posterior distribution for both the age of the system and the metallicity of the system peaked near the $\tau = 13.5$ Gyrs and $Z$ = 0.0001, \mbox{[Fe/H]} $\sim -2.2$ which represents oldest and most metal-poor isochrone in the \cite{Bressan:2012} library. \CYTtwo{We discuss spectroscopic measurements of the metallicity in Section \ref{sec:metallicity}.}}
+The estimates of parameters are obtained from the median of the marginalized posteriors, while the 1$\sigma$ uncertainties are obtained using the 16th and 84th percentiles. \CYTone{ We find that posterior distribution for both the age of the system and the metallicity of the system peaked near the $\tau = 13.5$ Gyrs and $Z_{\rm phot}$ = 0.0001, \mbox{[Fe/H]} $\sim -2.2$ which represents oldest and most metal-poor isochrone in the \cite{Bressan:2012} library. \CYTtwo{We discuss spectroscopic measurements of the metallicity in Section \ref{sec:metallicity}.}}

 Table \ref{table:Leo6_param} also shows Leo VI properties derived from the fitted parameters.
-For example, we can obtain the azimuthally-averaged angular half-light radius (defined as $r_h$ = $a_h \sqrt{1-\epsilon}$), the equivalent physical semi-major axis length (in parsec), $a_{1/2}$, and azimuthally-averaged physical half-light radius (in parsec), $r_{1/2}$.
+For example, we can obtain the azimuthally-averaged angular half-light radius (defined as $R_h$ = $a_h \sqrt{1-\epsilon}$), the equivalent physical semi-major axis length (in parsec), $a_{1/2}$, and azimuthally-averaged physical half-light radius (in parsec), $R_{1/2}$.
 Using the prescription defined \cite{Martin2008}, we obtain the absolute $V$-band magnitude, $M_V$, from the isochrone and use it to derive the $V$-band luminosities ($L_V$).
-We also derive the stellar mass ($M_*$) of the system by integrating the best-fit isochrone model assuming an initial mass function from \citet{Chabrier:2001}.
+We also derive the stellar mass ($M_*$) of the system by \CYTthree{assuming a stellar-mass-to-light ratio of $M_*/L_V=2$.}

 To investigate the robustness of the fits, we rerun \texttt{ugali} with with different magnitude limit masks ranging from $g < 22.5$ to $g < 24.5$ mag at intervals 0.5 mag.
 We find that the fit results for all fitted parameters are consistent within 1$\sigma$ with the uncertainty being generally smaller when using the deeper mask.